Liquid Crystal Titan Resource Hub

 Tools required to un-crate Titan

 When unloading Titan, eye protection, safety shoes and gloves should be worn.
-Titan weighs 635kg and the crate weighs 200kg, so a total weight of 835kg.
-Two operators are required, and Titan can only be unloaded with a forklift.
+Titan weighs 635kg, and the crate weighs 200kg, so the total weight is 835kg.
+Two operators are required, and the Titan can only be unloaded using a forklift.

-- Remove the Torx-head fastenings from the top on the front and rear panels with a Torx 30 screwdriver.
+• Start by removing the Torx-head fastenings from the top of the front and rear panels with a T30 bit screwdriver.
+Then carefully remove the top panel before proceeding.

-- Remove the Torx-head fastenings from the base on the front panel.
+• Remove the Torx-head fastenings from the base of the front panel and place them aside.

 Removing Titan from the pallet